 As such, there is little damage to the overall ecological system due to avalanches.
 They are a part of nature and have been happening for thousands of years.
 However, they are a major natural hazard for the local human population.

-A large number of casualties takes place after avalanches hit heavily populated areas.
-Infrastructure is damaged and the blockage caused, impacts the livelihood of many.
+A large number of casualties take place after avalanches hit heavily populated areas.
+Infrastructure is damaged, and the blockage caused impacts the livelihood of many.
 People who enjoy skiing, snowboarding and snowmobiling are at a greater risk of losing their lives.
-A powerful avalanche can even destroy buildings and power supplies can be cut off.
+A powerful avalanche can even destroy buildings, and power supplies can be cut off.